ror-community/ror-records/README.md

     - **Schema version:** v2
     - **Check box to skip Geonames validation:** Checked
     - **Check box to validate relationships:** Unchecked
-    - **Name of parent directory containing records to validate:** Blank, unless files are located in a directory with a different name from the release branch name
+    - **Name of parent directory:** Blank, unless files are located in a directory with a different name from the release branch name
 3. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 4. If this workflow fails, there's an issue with the data in one of more ROR record JSON files that needs to be corrected.
 In that case, check the error details, make the needed corrections, commit and push the files to your working branch and repeat steps 1-3 to re-run the Validate files workflow.